 ATTACHMENT TO RESOLUTION 553 (rev.WRC-15)

-8 Upon receipt of the information under § 6 above, administrations seeking assistance in applying this special procedure shall submit advance publication information and a request for coordination together with the appropriate information listed in Appendix 4 to these Regulations5.
+8 Upon receipt of the information under § 6 above, administrations seeking assistance in applying this special procedure shall submit a request for coordination together with the appropriate information listed in Appendix 4 to these Regulations.

-9 Administrations not seeking the assistance of the Bureau may submit advance publication information and a request for coordination together with the appropriate information listed in Appendix 4 to these Regulations5 at the same time as submitting the information under § 4.
+9 Administrations not seeking the assistance of the Bureau may submit a request for coordination together with the appropriate information listed in Appendix 4 to these Regulations5 at the same time as submitting the information under § 4.

 3.1.4.5 The use of inter-satellite links of a geostationary space station communicating with a non-geostationary space station